 Get out of the center and go exploring.
 The area around Sayulita has plenty of hidden beaches.
 Rent a golf cart or an ATV and see what you can find.

 Getting to Sayulita

 Sayulita is located about 25 miles north of Puerto Vallarta.
 It takes about an hour to get there.
-You can go by Uber, taxi or bus.
-If you choose to bus, catch the green and white Compostela bus from the airport or from the bus stop in front of Walmart.
+You can travel to Sayulita by Uber, taxi or bus.
+If you choose to go by bus, catch the green and white Compostela bus from the airport or from the bus stop in front of Walmart.
 Look for a bus that has Sayulita written on the windshield.
-The fare one way is $.35 pesos or about $2 USD.
+The fare one way is 35 pesos or about $2 USD.
 A Uber should cost about $30 USD one way.